 The Office of Student Finance will be informed of all non-service-related payments, stipends, or gifts a registered student receives.
 The Office of Student Finance must be provided the information because it determines whether a payment or stipend impacts a student's financial aid package.

-For details on how winning a prize may affect your financial aid, please check here:
+How winning a prize may affect your financial aid.